John Clancey

-John Joseph Clancey (關尚義 (Gwaan1 Seong6 Ji6)) is a Hong Kong-based American human rights lawyer, and the first foreigner arrested under the Hong Kong national security law for his role in the 2020 Hong Kong pro-democracy primaries.
+John Joseph Clancey (關尚義 (Gwaan1 Seong6 Ji6)) is a Hong Kong–based American human rights lawyer, and the first foreigner arrested under the Hong Kong national security law for his role in the 2020 Hong Kong pro-democracy primaries.

-Clancey, a holder of a United States passport and a Hong Kong permanent resident, is the chairman of the Asian Human Rights Commission, and formerly the treasurer of Power for Democracy, a Hong Kong pro-democracy platform.
+Clancey is a Hong Kong permanent resident, and serves as the chairman of the Asian Human Rights Commission, and formerly the treasurer of Power for Democracy, a Hong Kong pro-democracy platform.

 Priest

 Born in New Jersey, United States, Clancey first moved to Hong Kong in 1968 as a Catholic missionary priest, at the time when churches retreated to Hong Kong from China after the victory of Mao Zedong in the Chinese Civil War in 1949.
 Clancey, who then mainly helped with welfare and relief in the poverty-hit Hong Kong, left the priesthood to marry his wife Edith To in 1985.
 Clancey is, nevertheless, still a prominent member of Hong Kong's Catholic community.

 After years of living in Hong Kong, Clancey can speak fluent Cantonese.